-The final negation of the anarchist minority as such will not be the decision of a group or something that happens outside the minority.
-It will be the realisation of revolutionary tension in revolutionary totality, the liberated society.
-In this final phase, the movement of the exploited will realise its own theory (that will no longer differ from its practice), and through this realisation the vicissitudes of the anarchist minority will come to an end. sensations of suffering and panic that are caused by revolutionary alienation; it is the refusal of tension towards the movement of the exploited, a tension that the latter develops in its contradictory relationship between self-organisation and delegation of the struggle.
+longer sufficient.
+The actual composition of the vanguard becomes less important in the face of its significance within the complex framework of revolutionary relations.
+The vanguard is therefore an escape from the sensations of suffering and panic that are caused by revolutionary alienation; it is the refusal of tension towards the movement of the exploited, a tension that the latter develops in its contradictory relationship between self-organisation and delegation of the struggle.
 The vanguard takes the place of the quantitative task of the movement of the exploited, wanting to reproduce at a reduced level (either with edifying aims or with the aim of domination), the reality of the struggles as a whole.
 It is a desire to quantify the unquantifiable.
 It is a violent deformation of revolutionary possibility into fictitious necessity (totality).
 The vanguard is the acceptance of a globalising analysis that claims to "take account of everything" in an exclusively theoretical field, fictitiously doing what the movement of the exploited bring about in reality by becoming theory and praxis at the same time.

 On the contrary, full knowledge of revolutionary alienation allows access to individual revolutionary tension, which would lose itself in a postponement to the infinity of the total project of the revolution, were it not to find its correct development within the tension of the minority.
 If this gives up in the face of obstacles, it transforms itself into a vanguard and acts accordingly.
 The tension of the minority extinguishes itself in the quantitative illusion and in the analytical project that claims to be global.
 The tension of the individual recedes into the suffering of alienation, finding comfort in a thousand little facets of the quantitative project cut off from the mass.
 In fact, the more pressing the suffering caused by revolutionary alienation; the greater the detachment, loss of totality and the quality of revolution, the more paltry the engagement in quantitative daily praxis will be in solving a guilty conscience.
-If the tension of the minority is inserted within the wider tension of the movement of the exploited a point of contact is made between self-organisation and delegation of struggles.
-It develops a solicitation for self-organisation, adding one's own revolutionary tension to that of the movement of the exploited, developing the anarchist
+If the tension of the minority is inserted within the wider tension of the movement of the exploited a point of contact is made between selfvanguard and, as such, to become responsible for all the consequences that ensue.